Indian Creek, Utah. Splitters brah. Splitters.

 How I spent my birthday.
-Took the alternate route bypassing the 2nd and most of the 3rd pitches.
+Took the alternate route completely bypassing the 2nd and most of the 3rd pitch.
 Some of my proudest climbing ever.

 Came back to give Invisible Airwaves another hammerless attempt.
 Made it to the first bolt on the second pitch again and bailed again.
 Must be getting better though as it was less horrifying this time.